Tetley grew to lead the the British tea market after it introduced the tea bag to the country.

 Joseph Tetley Jr died in 1935 with an estate valued at £75,000 (equivalent to £29.5 million in 2015).
 His nephew, William Tetley-Jones took over the company, but died just a few months later.
 The company was inherited by his son, Tetley Ironside Tetley-Jones (1912 – 1990).

 In 1939 Tetley-Jones visited America where he encountered the growing popularity of the tea bag, as opposed to brewing with loose tea leaves.
 He pioneered mass production of the tea bag in Britain from 1940.
 Initially production was for export only, due to rationing in Britain.

 In 1941 the London premises were damaged during the Blitz, and a new production facility was opened at Bletchley in Buckinghamshire.
 By this time the head office was at Mansell Street, still close to Mincing Lane.

 Joseph Tetley & Sons was converted back into a public company, with a share capital of £410,000 (£50.7 million in 2015), in 1951.
 Net assets were valued at just under £600,000 (£74 million in 2015).

 The end of rationing allowed Tetley-Jones to introduce the tea bag to the British consumer in 1953.
 Tetley-Jones spearheaded the initiative, and had to fight the scepticism of his board of directors.
 The head tea buyer for Brooke Bond, the largest tea company in the world, announced that his company would never produce tea bags, which he believed imparted the taste of paper to the product.

 In 1958 the Bletchley plant was sold off, and all production was centered at a new factory at Eaglescliffe in County Durham.
 The same year, a new factory was opened at Williamsport, Pennsylvania.
 Total company capital rose to £750,000 (£58 million in 2015).

 Tetley-Jones believed that the company was too small to compete against larger companies such as Brooke Bond, and had been searching for a buyer for years.
-In 1961 Tetley & Co was acquired by Beech-Nut Life Savers of New York for £2.3 million in cash (£148 million in 2015).
+Tetley & Co was acquired by Beech-Nut Life Savers of New York for £2.3 million in cash (£148 million in 2015) in 1961.
 Whilst a leader in the small UK tea bag market, most company profits came from the American subsidiary.
 Tetley-Jones was retained as chairman.